elysiajs/documentation/docs/life-cycle/on-error.md

 - PARSE
 - UNKNOWN

-By default, user thrown error code is `unknown`.
+By default, the thrown error code is `unknown`.

 ::: tip
 If no error response is returned, the error will be returned using `error.name`.